cailleach666/hotel-frontend/README.md

 # Hotel Room Booking Management System - Frontend

+There are screenshots attached to the wiki pages.

 ## Overview
 This is the frontend application for the Hotel Room Booking Management System, built using Angular.
 It provides a user-friendly interface for managing hotel room bookings.